rocky-linux/documentation/docs/desktop/display/installing_nvidia_gpu_drivers.md

     The link for pre-installation actions in NVIDIA's official guide is broken.
 To install the NVIDIA driver, you must install the necessary utilities and dependencies from their official repository.

-Some other alternative ways to install Nvidia drivers include:
+Some other alternative ways to install NVIDIA drivers include:

-* Nvidia's `.run` installer
+* NVIDIA's `.run` installer
 * Third-party RPMFusion repository
 * Third-party ELRepo driver

-In most cases, installing Nvidia drivers from the official source is best.
+In most cases, installing NVIDIA drivers from the official source is best.
 RPMFusion and ELRepo are available for those who prefer a community-based repository.
 For older hardware, RPMFusion works best.
 It is advisable to avoid using the `.run` installer.
 While convenient, using the `.run` installer is notorious for overwriting system files, and having incompatibility issues.

 ## Assumptions